‘Days Of Our Lives’ Comings & Goings: A DiMera Returns, Someone Is Murdered

 — Days of our Lives (@nbcdays) July 9, 2019

-Kyle returned to the soap opera as Rex, but will be saying his final goodbyes to Salem and the family members he’s leaving behind after it was revealed that his wife, Sarah Horton (Lindsey Godfrey) is in love with his very own brother, Eric Brady (Greg Vaughan).
+Kyle returned to the soap opera as Rex, but will be saying his final goodbyes to Salem and the family members he’s leaving behind after it was revealed that his wife, Sarah Horton (Lindsey Godfrey), is in love with his very own brother, Eric Brady (Greg Vaughan).

-Sarah and Rex will seemingly divorce and he’ll be leaving town to pick up the pieces of his broken heart somewhere else, perhaps with his baby mama, Mimi Lockhart (Farah Fath), wherever she is.
+Sarah and Rex will seemingly divorce and he’ll be leaving town to pick up the pieces of his broken heart somewhere else, perhaps with the mother of his child, Mimi Lockhart (Farah Fath), wherever she is.

 In the latest #DAYS, Hope and Ted kiss!https://t.co/ZsCmioRrzb pic.twitter.com/lTVKMv48Cf